 RULES OF THE NATIONAL ALBACORE ASSOCIATION

-(As agreed at the Annual General Meeting at Looe Sailing Club, Tuesday 12th August, 1995. )
+(As agreed at the Annual General Meeting at Looe Sailing Club, Tuesday 12th August, 1995; further revised at the AGM on Saturday 6th August 2022 at Royal Lymington Yacht Club. )

 1. The Association shall be called "The National Albacore Association."